apivideo/api.video-documentation/live-streaming/restreams.md

 ## Supported Platforms

-api.video currently supports RTMP restreaming destinations.
+api.video currently supports `RTMPS` and `RTMP` restreaming destinations.
 Providers that you can restream to include, and are not limited to:

+- Youtube
+- Facebook
-- YouTube
+- Instagram
 - Twitch
 - LinkedIn
 - Instagram (through [YellowDuck](https://yellowduck.tv/))

-Providers that use RTMPS, SRT or any other protocol (like Kick or Telegram) are currently not supported.
+Providers that use SRT or any other protocol (like Kick or Telegram) are currently not supported.

 ## Getting Started